bfidatadigipres/bfi-iiif-logging/docs/adr/0001-choice-of-rdbms.md

 #### Cons

-* Designing an efficient data model is more difficult than in other RDBMS, due to missing standard SQL features
 * Does not cover the full SQL standard, especially in versions before MySQL 8.
 * Documentation, deployment guides, etc. tend to be split between MariaDB and PerconaDB.